Regions / Belgium

 Be aware of the hardiness zone of your area before you decide to buy plants.
 Some plants might not survive over winter!

 Belgium lies in USDA Plant Hardiness Zone 8.
-It enjoys a temperate, maritime climate predominantly influenced by the North Sea and Atlantic Ocean, with cool summers and moderate winters.
+It enjoys a temperate, maritime climate predominantly influenced by the North Sea and the Atlantic Ocean, with cool summers and moderate winters.

 This prairie-style planting combines easy-to-grow annuals and perennials in an exuberant mix of forms and colors.
 All plants are deer resistant, drought tolerant and low maintenance.
 Most make lovely fresh bouquets to be enjoyed at home.